 It is easier to file a lawsuit against a trucking company than a truck driver.
 This is true because human beings are likely to feel more comfortable placing blame on a big business than pinning it on one, possibility sympathetic, truck driver.
 We humans are folksy like that.

-Moreover, juries are not told of the existence of insurance in truck accident cases, leaving the juries wondering who is footing the bill.
+Moreover, juries are not told of the existence of insurance in traffic collision cases, leaving the juries wondering who is footing the bill.
 Most juries get it but they are not entirely sure because it seems so unbelievably odd that no one mentions insurance.
 The collateral source rule is not understood by the general public.

 Respondeat superior gets you there.
 But it does not necessarily get you to the company’s documents in discovery.
 They are key.
 Why?
 Well, at the risk of over generalizing, trucking companies are incompetently run.
 My apologies to every well run trucking company out there.
 But this is a low margin business.
 You make money by cutting corners.
 And it shows.
 So there is typically an obscene wealth of bad documents calling the names of plaintiffs’ truck accident lawyers if you are looking for them.
 This leads you to negligent hiring, supervision, and entrustment claims.